sbernasek/flyeye/docs/source/start.rst

 The ``<layer_number>.png`` images are compressed versions of the original microscopy.
 They provide a visual representation of the original images, but they are not suitable for expression quantification.

 Each ``.sihouette`` file must adhere to some basic requirements before using FlyEye Analysis:
- - R8 cells must be fully annotated within a locally contiguous region. [*]_
+ - R8 cells must be fully annotated within a locally contiguous region.
  - R8 cells must be labeled 'r8' or 'R8'.
  - Only one contour should be labeled per cell that appears in the 3-D image stack.

-.. [*] Timeseries construction relies upon regularly spaced R8 measurements.
-This requirement may be relaxed if estimated developmental times are ignored.

-Data Management
+Organizing Data
 ---------------

 **FlyEye Analysis** offers three levels of organization for accessing measurement data.
 At the highest level, measurements are combined between eye discs collected under similar experimental conditions.
 We recommend organizing your ``.silhouette`` files in an equivalent manner by creating a separate directory for each experiment: